How to learn French numbers effectively

 One of the most challenging aspects of French is pronunciation.
 Here are some tips to improve your pronunciation of numbers:

-• Nasal vowels: For numbers like “cinq” (five) or “vingt” (twenty), nasal pronunciation is crucial.
-Try to make the sound as if you were congested.
+• Nasal vowels: In numbers like “cinq” (five) or “vingt” (twenty), your nasal pronunciation is key.
+Try to pronounce the sound as if you were congested.

-• The "X" in numbers: In numbers like “six” or “dix” the “X” is pronounced like an “S.” This also happens in other numbers when the “X” is at the end of a word.
+• The “X” in the numbers: In numbers like “six” or “dix,” the “X” is pronounced like an “S.” This also occurs in other numbers when the “X” is at the end of a word.

 It is important to remember that French is not as phonetic as Spanish, which means that words are not always read as they are written.